 Floating plants also oxygenate your aquarium & remove excess carbon dioxide through photosynthesis.
 They tend to release oxygen under the leaves, which allows oxygen to get into the water.
 Therefore, it is a natural way of aerating your aquarium.
 Aeration is vital because an aquarium, rich in oxygen & free of toxic materials, is ideal for fish to thrive.

-Floating plants provide some alternative food to the fish.
+Floating plants provide some alternative food for fish.
 Your fish will never be underfed with floating plants in the tank because they may always get something high in nutrients to eat.
 Plants with dense & hairy roots work as suitable areas for biofilm to grow, which is a healthy, ideal first food for hatched shrimp & fry.

 Floating plants can also provide an excellent place for the fish to lay their eggs.
 If you wanna breed your fish, keeping floating plants in the tank will definitely help.
 It works well, especially for shrimp.

 Here I start with my favorite top 5 floating plants.
-I have picked them not only for their beautiful appearance but also they are hardy and easy-to-care plants.
+I have picked them not only for their beautiful appearance but also because they are hardy and easy-to-care plants.

 They are great nitrate and other toxicity removers, and at the same time, mimic a natural habitat for fish and invertebrates.